epsiloneight/playbook/README.md

 ## Roles

-We offer some combination of designers, Ruby developers, and iOS developers.
-An advisor assists the team for a few hours a week.
-Everyone is T-shaped, deep in some area of expertise with the ability to collaborate across disciplines.

 We are people, not "resources", and avoid calling each other such because we understand we are working with each other as people.

 The designer is responsible for designing interactions between users and the product.

-They write user interface code.
+Frontend engineers are responsible for architecting and building the user interface and all interactions.

-The developers make it work.
-They write the code that makes the app "smart."
-They aim to make the product error-free.
-They monitor performance because speed is a feature of every application.
+Backend engineers write the code that powers the frontend and monitor performance because speed is a feature of every application.

-Developers keep it running.
-They make architectural decisions and interact with modern-day hosting companies like Heroku, whose employees double as our outsourced operations team.

-The developers also implement.
-They write and maintain HTML, CSS, JavaScript, Ruby, SQL, and lots of other code.
-They set and meet development standards, keep the Continuous Integration build passing, and review each others' code.

-The advisor adds an impartial perspective.
-They run weekly meetings so that there is consistency in week-to-week communication.
-They keep an eye on the high-level goals of the project, which should be easier for them because they are not in the weeds of the project day-to-day.
-They express enthusiasm when the team is in a groove and help problem-solve when things get off track.
+A project maanger is responsible for client communication, translation of requirements, and monitoring the performance of the team.

-When appropriate, they should work with the client to either reduce or increase team size to correctly serve the project.
+When appropriate, everyone should work through a project manager to either reduce or increase team size to correctly serve the project.

 While each person plays a role, a team needs to be a team.